mmerkin/Velocity/README.md

 ## Initial processing:
 Before any analysis can begin, the reads must be mapped and processed.

 [1.1.
 Genome preparation.](Instructions/1.1.Prepare_genome.md) The reference genome is filtered to remove the W chromosome, mitochondria and unplaced scaffolds.
 Although all individuals are male, so they should not possess a W chromosome, this prevents misalignments and ensures that there are no haploid regions (mitochondria) that would interfere with heterozygosity stats.
-The genome is also indexed using various methods required for downstream analysis tools
+The genome is also indexed using various methods required for downstream analysis tools.
+NOTE I WILL INSTEAD ONLY BE FILTERING OUT THE W AT THIS STAGE AND THEN FILTERING OUT THE OTHERS AFTER 1.2.

 [1.2.
 Read mapping.](Instructions/1.2.Map_reads.md) Sequencing read files are trimmed to remove adaptor sequences and then mapped to the reference genome.